Skip to content

 How much time is involved?

-• As well as attending four formal Council meetings a year, there are other things that you will need to get involved in such as attending Council sub-committee/working group meetings and engagement events.
+As well as attending four formal meetings a year, there are other commitments, such as attending Council sub-committee/working group meetings and engagement events.
 Time will also be required to prepare for and read papers provided for each meeting.

-• Governors are also expected to reach out into the local communities to encourage wide representation of membership; this may involve using your own networks or attending Trust organised membership and engagement events.
+Governors are asked to reach out to the local communities to encourage wide representation of membership; this may involve using your own groups/networks to engage with members of the public.

-• Attendance at induction and mandatory training and development events will be required to ensure you are kept up to date with what is happening in the NHS and to learn more about the Governor role.
+Attendance at induction and mandatory training and development events will be required to ensure you are kept up to date with NHS current events and to learn more about the Governor role.

-• Meetings take place on weekdays during the day.
+Meetings take place on weekdays during the day.
+Most of these are via Teams, except the formal Council meetings which are held face-to-face.

 Who can stand for election?

-We aim to have Governors who are representative of all walks of life; you do not need special skills or qualifications to become an effective Governor.
+We aim to elect Governors who are representative of all walks of life; you do not need special skills or qualifications to become an effective Governor.
 You need to be enthusiastic, committed, and care about your local services.
-All types of people can become Governors, with the exception of a disqualified person (see attached), but you must:
+All types of people can become Governors, with the exception of a disqualified person, but you must:

 • Be over the age of 16.